jrosen48/utk-homepage/content/post/2020-04-08-data-science-in-education-using-r-by-and-beyond-the-numbers.md

 ![](/post/2020-04-08-data-science-in-education-using-r-by-and-beyond-the-numbers_files/image (1).png)

-The project involved a lot of steps, and it is possible, particularly because of the way in which we wrote the book in the open, to describe the proess *by the numbers*.
+The project involved a lot of steps, and it is possible, particularly because of the way in which we wrote the book in the open, to describe the process *by the numbers*.

 ## Data Science in Education Using R by the numbers